Donec id elit non mi porta gravida at eget metus. Maecenas faucibus mollis interdum. Nulla vitae elit libero.

-Jay is the author of the New York Times bestseller, Thank You for Arguing: What Aristotle, Lincoln, and Homer Simpson Can Teach Us About the Art of Persuasion.
-The book has been published in 12 languages and three editions.
-The leading modern work on rhetoric, it is one of the top ten books assigned at Harvard.
-Jay has been named Professor of the Practice of Rhetoric and Oratory at Middlebury College.
+I’m the author of the New York Times bestseller, Thank You for Arguing: What Aristotle, Lincoln, and Homer Simpson Can Teach Us About the Art of Persuasion.
+The book has been published in 14 languages and three editions, and it’s one of the top ten books assigned at Harvard.
+My latest book is How to Argue with a Cat: A Human's Guide to Persuasion.
+(See the Books page for all my books.)

-A content and editorial consultant specializing in persuasive engagement, Jay serves clients ranging from NASA to Southwest Airlines to the Wharton School of Business.
+Middlebury College has named me a Professor of the Practice of Rhetoric and Oratory.
+And I serve clients ranging from NASA to Southwest Airlines to the Wharton School of Business.
 (See clients and case stories here.)

 Read "Jay Heinrichs's Powers of Persuasion" in Bloomberg Businessweek.